Army of the Socialist Republic of Romania: Components

 A distinctive feature of the system of manning the RAF armed forces was the continued possibility of conscription of women for military service (although the bulk of the female military personnel serving at that time were doctors, nurses, and radio communications operators).

 The Army active personnel amounted to the following numbers:

-From 1947 to 1960, the military was organized into 3 military regions: Western (based in Cluj), Eastern (based in Bacău), and South (based in Bucharest).
-Succeeded by army corps in the 60s, they were areas that in wartime would become an army corps with their headquarters acting as areas of responsibility.
+From 1947 to 1960, the military was organized into three military regions: Western (based in Cluj), Eastern (based in Bacău), and South (based in Bucharest).
+Succeeded by army corps in the 1960s, they were areas that in wartime would become an army corps with their headquarters acting as areas of responsibility.

 Ground Forces

-The senior most units in the ground forces was the Tudor Vladimirescu Division and the Horia, Cloșca și Crișan Division, both of which were used as political tools by communist leaders.
-They were composed of former prisoners of war, Soviet trainees and Communist activists such as Valter Roman.
+The senior units in the ground forces were the Tudor Vladimirescu Division and the Horia, Cloșca și Crișan Division, both of which were used as political tools by communist leaders.
+They were composed of former prisoners of war, Soviet trainees, and Communist activists such as Valter Roman.

-In 1980, the Romanian Ground Forces was reorganized in 4 Army Commands:
+In 1980, the Romanian Ground Forces were reorganized in 4 Army Commands: